Zacharier/bukit/README.md

 The `Makefile` was generated during the command is executing, and next the `make` command was automatically executed.
 Finally, a binary or library file was built and placed into `output` directory.

+**NOTE**: Only build a specific artifact if `--name` was set, otherwise all artifacts will be built.

 ### Run

 Execute application by specifying a name: